RutvikGujarati/dema-shop-contracts/README.md

 > why created separate signup page?
 >
-> - cause of custom signup/login social
+> - cause of custom signup/login socials pages.

 1. if you are on localhost : `http://localhost:3000/SignUp`
 2. if you are on vercel page : `https://dema-shop-contracts.vercel.app/SignUp`